hzwer/Practical-RIFE/README.md

 ## To-do List
 Multi-frame input of the model

-Frame interpolation at any time location
+Frame interpolation at any time location (Done)

 Eliminate artifacts as much as possible